 Eat eggs for breakfast and hunger won’t get a look in for hours.
 Studies have shown that eggs are an excellent food for increasing satiety.
 Cook them any which way you like – just make sure you get yours.

 Soups aren’t just for winter days: they’re for any day you feel like filling your stomach without piling on the pounds.
 For maximum satiety – and flavour – choose a broth-based soup that’s full of lean protein and fibre-rich vegetables.
 Chicken, broccoli and carrots are all worthy contenders to feature in your hunger-fighting soup.

 Highly versatile and highly filling, oatmeal is ideal for thwarting hunger.
 It’s high in fibre and highly absorbent.
 When mixed with water or milk and eaten, the oatmeal expands in your stomach and digests slowly.
 If you want to make it till lunchtime, start your day with oatmeal.

 There are two prime reasons why whey protein is perfect for anyone following a weight-loss diet.
 Firstly, it’s low in calories: a scoop of Healthy Whey mixed with water, for example, contains less than 120 calories.
 Secondly, because protein is so closely linked to satiety, drinking a whey protein shake is one of the fastest and most effective means of dispelling hunger.

 Eating an apple before a meal has been shown to reduce the amount of food you eat.
 Thanks to its fibre and water content, an apple will induce satiety without packing on the calories.
 Naturally sweet and surprisingly filling, an apple a day keeps hunger at bay.

-Whether you’re following a calorie-controlled diet or are simply trying to resist unhealthy snacking, focus on filling foods.
+Whether you’re following a calorie-controlled diet or are simply trying to resist unhealthy snacking, focus on filling foods to suppress your appetite.
 If you can keep hunger in check, it’s only a matter of time till the results start manifesting themselves in the mirror.